Saligrama, Mysore

-Saaligraama is a new sub-district of Mysore district, situated on the northern bank of the river Cauvery [Kaveri].
+Saaligraama is a taluk in Mysore district, situated on the northern bank of the river Cauvery [Kaveri].
 This place is esteemed as sacred by the Shri Vaishnavas on account of its having been the residence of Sri Ramanujacharya.
 It is the headquarters of Saligrama Taluk.
 It was established as a new taluk carving out of Krishnarajanagara taluk with effect from 31.12.2020 and become ninth taluk of Mysore district of Karnataka, India.

 A number of religious sites, famous old temples - including Sri Yoga Narasimha Swamy Temple, Sri Ramanuja Sripada Teertham, Sri Jyothirmaheswara Swamy Temple, Jain Basadis, and an Ashram are located in the town.

 History

 Swamy Ramanuja arrived in Karnataka where the local tribals received him in this place.
 The local people who were averse to Swamy Ramanuja conspired a plan to do away with him.
 Swamy Ramanuja learning their evil intentions ordered Mudaliandan Swamy to place his feet in the drinking water pond in that area now called Saligrama.
 At Saligrama, by partaking this Sripada theertham, the minds of the evildoers changed and they fell at Swamy Ramanuja lotus feet seeking forgiveness.
 Such was the greatness of our Mudaliandan Swamy.

 When persecuted by the Chola king Kulottunga, Ramanujacharya is said to have fled the Chola country and first stayed at Vahnipushkarini (the place now known as 'Mirle') from where he moved on to Saligrama.